What is the diffference between a part of speech and a part of a sentence?

 Subject, Predicate, Direct Object, Indirect Object, Objective Complements, Subject Complements, Phrases, Clauses, Verbals, Prepositional Phrases, Object of the Preposition

-The Parts of Speech and the Parts of a Sentence in Context
+Long-Form Video: Parts of Speech vs. Parts of a Sentence

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.